AGronowski/M-zgSeizurePrediction/README.md

 Upload anything you code here!

-Warning: do not use the "Add files by upload" functionality unless you want me to make fun of you.
+Warning: do not use Github's "Add files by upload" functionality unless you want me to make fun of you.